 Its operation will only be improved.
 The display will continue to operate, and other functions like topping-up if it’s a prepayment meter will remain the same.
 The big difference will be its ability to securely and automatically send meter readers no matter which supplier you are currently on, or plan to switch to.

-All SMETS1 meters will be migrated to the DCC’s system before the end of 2020.
-To find out the exact date you’ll be migrated you will need to speak with your energy supplier, as this is their decision.
+All SMETS1 meters will be migrated to the DCC’s system by the end of the rollout.

 It will be done over-the-air (OTA) meaning the new software will be delivered wirelessly without a visit from a technician.
 Most likely you will not be required to do anything, and you may not notice the change happening until your current energy supplier notifies you.
 There will be no disruption in your energy supply.

 Though we appreciate you would like the added convenience of having your smart meter on our network – but we’d ask everyone to be patient.
-Meters will be moved gradually over the course of 2019 and 2020 in a safe, secure and controlled way.
+Meters will be moved gradually over the course of the rollout.

 Yes, it is safe.
 No, you will not lose power.